smalldata/smalldata.github.io/content/articles/paw-patrol.md

 At a recent (unnamed) employer, we had a big data-engineering effort to rebuild an analyis pipeline.
 As an analyst, it became slowly clear that with the new pipeline, we could only recreate 5 of the 6 key metrics.
 I left the company before the proposed workaround was implemented.

-For my example of methodology, I'll use [Paw Patrol](https://en.wikipedia.org/wiki/PAW_Patrol).
+For my example of methodology, I'll use [PAW Patrol](https://en.wikipedia.org/wiki/PAW_Patrol).
 It's a kids' animated TV series.
 It can be endearing, with the boy Ryder and his pup superheros saving the day, and being appreciated by the humans and animals around Adventure Bay.

-If you take a vote in my household, a consensus of 50% of voters will declare Paw Patrol to be the single best achievement of humanity.
+If you take a vote in my household, a consensus of 50% of voters will declare PAW Patrol to be the single best achievement of humanity.

 ![paw patrol team]({attach}/images/paw-patrol-jump-i49016.jpg)

 ### The question

-I was curious - with Paw Patrol hype slowly sweeping the planet since 2013, do we see an increase in dogs named after the crew?
+I was curious - with PAW Patrol hype slowly sweeping the planet since 2013, do we see an increase in dogs named after the crew?

 ## Step 2.
 Curate the data